Nightxade/ctf-writeups/_writeups/2024/UIUCTF-2024/crypto/naptime.md

 ### but what if i don't like lattices

-That is a very based opinion.
-I don't blame you for not liking lattices (I don't).
+That is a very based opinion (I don't like them either).
 Thankfully, you don't need to know lattices to solve this challenge!

 Remember how this is a byte-by-byte encryption...  and how there are only 8 bits in each byte... which means there are only $$2^8=128$$ possible plaintexts for each element of the ciphertext...